ckib16/RMAST/README.md

 1. Download the .jar folder
 	- Or...if you want to know exactly what you are downloading - download all other individual folders EXCEPT for the .jar folder.
 Then zip them & turn them into your own .jar folder (see "notes on .jar files" below).
 2. Go to File > Import Settings and specify the directory where the `rubymine_atom_sublimetext_RMAST.jar` lives.
-3. Click the items you want to import - probably "Keymaps" - and click `OK` in the dialog.
+3. Click on "Keymaps" and click `OK`.
 4. Restart RubyMine
 5. Go to Preferences > Keymap > Keymaps and select the new keymap `RMAST`